rsksmart/liquidity-provider-server/README.md

     - logfile (string): the path where the logs are saved to.
 If empty, it prints logs to the console.
     - debug (bool): the value that indicates whether the server is run in debug mode.
     - irisActivationHeight: the block height at where Iris was activated, so the federation goes into ERP.
-    - maxQuoteValue: The maximum allowed value to a quote globaly.
     - erpKeys (array[string]): the public keys of the erp pegnatories to be used in p2sh scripts.
     - server (object): object that holds settings for the http server.
         - port (int): port where the api is served.